luke-gru/riml/README.md

     Hooray!
     EOS

-Riml heredocs must have the ending pattern ('EOS' in this case) start at the beginning of the line.
+Riml heredocs must have the ending pattern ('EOS' in this case, but can be anything) start at the beginning of the line.
 Interpolated expressions are allowed in heredocs.

 Functions
 ---------